Managing Social Enterprise

 Course Content and Organization

-b) Build performance management systems to measure and generate social returns for society;
+b) Develop performance management systems to measure and generate social returns for society;

 c) Scale impact through multiple strategies including growth, collaboration, and policy influence.

 The course also includes a series of "Leading Edge" conversations with social sector leaders at various stages of their careers, from startup social entrepreneurs to leaders of established nonprofit organizations.
-These conversations offer an opportunity to discuss contemporary debates and innovations, as well as career paths and future directions.
+These conversations offer an opportunity to engage in contemporary debates, discuss career paths, and anticipate future directions.